Skip to main content

 5. Usage

-- Touch requires I2C support to be enabled.
-The corresponding configuration is
+• Touch requires enabling I2C support.
+The corresponding configuration is dtparam=i2c_arm=on.

-- After installing the driver, add the overlay support
+1. After installing the driver, you need to add the overlay support dtoverlay=fly-tft-v2 in the config.txt file.

-/boot/config.txt(for the bookworm system, it's/boot/firmware/config.txt):sudo nano /boot/config.txt - Add the following configuration at the end of the file:
+3. Add the following configuration at the end of the file.

 dtoverlay=fly-tft-v2

-- The default screen displays in landscape orientation at 90 degrees.
+• The default screen orientation is 90 degrees landscape.
 If you need to rotate the screen, use the following configurations:

 dtoverlay=fly-tft-v2,r90 # Same as default orientation, landscape

-- Under normal circumstances, the touch orientation of the TFT will automatically rotate to match the display orientation; there is no need to modify the touch configuration inside the system.
+• Normally, the touch orientation of the TFT will automatically rotate to follow the display orientation, so there is no need to modify the touch configuration within the system.

-/boot/config.txt(bookworm system is/boot/firmware/config.txt) file, add the overlay supportdtoverlay=fly-tft-v2. - Some systems may have a default fb0 device, and FLY-TFT might be assigned to fb1.
-Modify the configuration file to enable the fb1 device.
+• Some systems may have a default fb0 device, and FLY-TFT may be assigned to fb1.
+You may need to modify the configuration file to enable the fb1 device.

-ls /dev/fb*to check the devices.
-If two devices, fb0 and fb1, appear, execute the following command to enable the fb1 device (default is fb0). - Execute the following command to modify the default configuration to use the fb1 device:
+• Execute the command ls /dev/fb* to check the devices.
+If two devices, fb0 and fb1, appear, execute the following command to enable the fb1 device (default is fb0).

 sudo sed -i 's/\/dev\/fb0/\/dev\/fb1/g' /etc/X11/xorg.conf.d/99-fbdev.conf